Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Sky)
 Duration: 2 rounds
 Special: If this Ability hits, the target becomes [Shocked](#shock-x) for two rounds.
-The Chill severity is equal to your Hero Tier.
+The Shock severity is equal to your Hero Tier.
-Description: Anything that does lingering ice damage.
-This can be a winter incantation, drawing the heat away from your target, a freeze ray, or similar effects.
+Description: Anything that does lingering sky damage.
+This can be a thunder incantation, rattling a foe with sonic force, a lightning ray, or similar effects.

 #### Second Wind
 Auxiliary [Healing]